hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="identity"
   data-contributor="carson-sandell"
   data-location="san-jose">
-  "I worshipped these shoes.
-It was my first venture into expressing / presenting myself the way I desired.
-I was a gay kid in the 2010s.
-During that time, you practically had to own a pair of Converse.
+  "I worshipped these shoes...
 It was a queer rite of passage."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Carson/">Carson Sandell</a></p>
 <span class="timeline-tag identity">Identity</span>